johannagunawan/al-folio/_news/ms_graduation.md

 inline: true
 ---

-I received my M.S. in Cybersecurity!
+Never saw myself as a technologist, but I received my M.S. in Cybersecurity so it's now official!